What is Targeted Delivery?

 adverse side effects and reduced therapeutic efficacy.
 Targeted delivery aims to localize treatment, thereby maximizing therapeutic effects while minimizing side effects.

-There are two main mechanisms for targeted delivery using nanoparticles: Passive Targeting: This exploits the unique characteristics of the target tissue, such as the enhanced permeability and retention (EPR) effect in tumors, to accumulate nanoparticles at the desired site.
+Passive Targeting: This exploits the unique characteristics of the target tissue, such as the enhanced permeability and retention (EPR) effect in tumors, to accumulate nanoparticles at the desired site.

 Active Targeting: This involves functionalizing nanoparticles with molecules that specifically bind to receptors on the target cells, ensuring precise delivery.